oelprinz-org/BlitzboxBL49sp/README.md

 USB programming interface with CP2102<br/>

 16.09.2020: Version 0.0.6 has gone into production - More infos coming soon....<br/>
-30.09.2020: initial function tests of V0.0.6 have been made.
-Further tests still have to be done .
+30.09.2020: First initial tests of V0.0.6 have been made.
+Further tests still have to be done.
+Until now there was no significant or uncorrectable error in V0.0.6.
 Some minor improvements will lead to next version V0.0.7<br/>

 [Link to the original speeduino project](https://www.speeduino.com "speeduino homepage")<br/>